 Related Job Titles for this Occupation:

-- General Purchasing Agent
+- Purchasing Assistant

 The states with the most job growth for Purchasing Agent are Nevada, Utah, and Colorado.
 Watch out if you plan on working in Maine, New Hampshire, or Vermont.
 These states have the worst job growth for this type of profession.

 Below is a list of the types of tools and technologies that Purchasing Agents may use on a daily basis:

 - Microsoft Excel